aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

 ## End-to-end network slicing

    In an end-to-end network slicing scenario such as 5G network slicing
-   {{TS.28.530-3GPP}}, an IETF network slice {{?I-D.ietf-teas-ietf-network-slices}}
+   {{TS.28.530-3GPP}}, an RFC 9543 network slice {{?RFC9543}}
    provides the required connectivity between other different segments of an end-to-end network slice, such as the Radio Access Network (RAN) and the Core Network (CN) segments, with a specific performance commitment.
-An IETF network slice could be composed of network slices from multiple technological and administrative domains.
-An IETF network slice can be realized by using or combining multiple underlying OTN slices with OTN resources, e.g., ODU time slots or ODU containers, to achieve end-to-end slicing across the transport domain.
+An RFC 9543 network slice could be composed of network slices from multiple technological and administrative domains.
+An RFC 9543 network slice can be realized by using or combining multiple underlying OTN slices with OTN resources, e.g., ODU time slots or ODU containers, to achieve end-to-end slicing across the transport domain.